 If you're familiar with Richard Scarry's books, then you'll have a good sense about why they adapt so well to TV.
 His linear animation style translates flawlessly to the screen, which makes it easy for young fans of the books to jump right into the stories.
 The episodes center on issues that are relevant to kids' lives, like forgetting a responsibility or being scared by a strange noise in the house.
 Even at seven minutes long, each story is well developed and resolved in a way that underscores the characters' cooperation and resourcefulness.

-There's nothing in the content of this series that should keep preschoolers from tuning in, and the show's inclusion of basic world geography through the characters' travels, as well as the musical interstitials that teach about issues like personal safety and how things work ensure they leave with a little morsel of knowledge as well.
+There's nothing in the content of The Busy World of Richard Scarry that should keep preschoolers from tuning in, and the show's inclusion of basic world geography through the characters' travels, as well as the musical interstitials that teach about issues like personal safety and how things work ensure they leave with a little morsel of knowledge as well.

 Families can talk about...

-Families can talk about teamwork.
-Kids: Of what teams are you a part?
+Families can talk about teamwork in The Busy World of Richard Scarry.
 How are team leaders chosen?
 Why is cooperation an important aspect of successful teams?
 How does being part of a team bring out a person's unique talents?